SheaBoylan/PAM-BirdNET-Code/README.md

 >Note: The variable 'accuracy' used throughout the code corresponds to
 >'classification precision' as used in the dissertation text.
+>'masking' refers to 'community vocal' activity in dissertation text.

 **Script order of execution:
 1. Data_processing_and_probability_of_detection_models